Subcommittees are advisory bodies to the school council and assist council with work that needs to be done.

 The school council decides the purpose and terms of reference of a subcommittee.
 Subcommittees are generally developed to support school council in specific areas.

 All school councils are encouraged to have a finance subcommittee.
 Some examples of other subcommittees are buildings and grounds (facilities), information technology, community relations, student leadership and education policy.
+Most schools have a finance subcommittee.

 Structure of subcommittees